aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 Disadvantages:

-- User does not have a clear motivation to update to a newer version.
+- User does not have a clear motivation to upgrade to a newer version.
 - Low adoption.
 Users might be worried to use an API with an experimental name, assuming that experimental means "will break".
 - Cluttering the code base.
 Although most IDEs will mark deprecated properties with a ~~strikethrough~~, they will still be listed by autocomplete.
 - Naming is ugly.
+Many experimental APIs will result in a less aesthetic user code.
+- A lot of deprecated code in aws-cdk-lib, possibly blowing up `aws-cdk-lib`.
+  This might not be a real concern as we can reuse a lot the code between different version of an API.

 **How can we encourage users to upgrade to a newer version?**

-When a new minor version introduces a breaking change to an experimental API, users have a clear motivation to upgrade to the new version of the API - they must do so in order to upgrade to a newer version of `aws-cdk-lib`.
-If the API is only deprecated, users have no motivation to upgrade to a newer version of the API, even worse, they might not even be aware that a newer version is available.
-While we might not be able to encourage all users to migrate to newer versions we can supply tools that will improve the visibility of newer versions availability.
-One example is to add a capability to the `cdk doctor` command that will notify users that their CDK application is using older/deprecated APIs.
+When a new minor version introduces a breaking change to an experimental API, users have a clear motivation to upgrade to the new version of the API - they must do so in order to upgrade to a newer version of the AWS CDK.
+If the API is only deprecated, users have no motivation to upgrade to a newer version of the API, even worse, they might not be aware that a newer version exists.
+One way to encourage users to upgrade to a newer version of an API, is to supply tools that will inform users.
+For example, we can add a capability to the `cdk doctor` command that will notify users that their CDK application is using deprecated experimental APIs.

 Executing `cdk doctor` will print: